tOOlmaRR/web-slideshow/README.md

 ## History

+### v3.2
+- add new scan.php page to scan and load image metadata into the database.
+Includes options to:
+    - scan all subfolders or just the contents of the requested folder
+    - set images as secured or not secured
+    - add tags to all images being scanned
+    - set each tag as secured or not secured

 ### v3.1
 - detect current viewport height, redirect, and use that value to proportionally resize slides and images, taking the 'chrome' into account